cwi-dis/igor/igor/std-plugins/readme.md

 ### _fitbit

 Retrieves health data from Fitbit devices using the Fitbit cloud API and stores this in ```sensors/_fitbit```.
 See [_fitbit/readme.md](_fitbit/readme.md) for details.

-Not the underscore: the plugin is called `_fitbit` because otherwise it would have a name clash with the underlying Python module it uses.
+Note the underscore: the plugin is called `_fitbit` because otherwise it would have a name clash with the underlying Python module it uses.

+As of October 2018 this is the first plugin to have a user interface through a `setup.html` page, it can be used as an example of such.
+It is also currently the only plugin that implements _OAuth2_ to retrieve data from external websites.

 ### homey